 Co-founded by one of the minds behind the CAPTCHA, Duolingo's suite of excellent language-learning apps offer lessons in French, German, Spanish, and more.
 It’s a fascinating proposal: Duolingo is free to use, and your work is harnessed with hundreds of thousands of other users to help translate the web.

 Even before FiftyThree released Paper, creative types were crafting beautiful artworks with their iPads.
 While most drawing apps give you a vast array of settings and options to choose from, Paper wants you to treat it like a regular sheet of paper.
 Its intuitive design works equally well with a finger or a stylus, and the smooth lines and pastel shading Paper offers can make even the worst artist's creations look great.

 Apple’s iOS port of its music-making software Garageband was maybe the first must-have app for the iPad, and even though there hasn't been a major feature update in almost two years, it's still just as good as it's always been.
 The Smart Instruments, which can play a number of customizable patterns, make it accessible to everyone but there's a lot of depth hidden behind the app's friendly interface.

 Best known for its prowess at generating and storing passwords, the iPad version of this app also boasts a highly useful browser.
-Log in to your favorite websites with a couple of taps and stop worrying about having to tap out a complicated password with your thumbs.
+Log in to your favorite websites with a couple of taps (or your thumb) and stop worrying about having to tap out a complicated password with your thumbs.